lpmi-13/current-projects/README.md

 Learning & Technology, 23(1), 114–126. https://doi.org/10125/44675
 - ...basically, find out if quantity affects enjoyment/engagement in the same way, and whether diversity of materials affects quantitative outcomes (performance)
 - also investigate how to frame Form-Focused and Meaning-Focused in the context of software (syntax/linting vs asserts that a function does what it is supposed to)

-## 85) Get a python REPL working in the browser
-- just follow the approach in future coder, but expand it to have people fill in the missing parts of functions
-- the idea is to also write some tests that verify when learns have "correctly" written the function or completed the function
-- similar to #63

 ## 86) Simple web UI to drag a value and perform integer overflows
 - signed 32-bit integers can only go so high until they become negative